 Who is eligible to apply for a Vanuatu passport?

-Pretty much anyone of good social and economic standing can apply to become citizens of Vanuatu.
-You cannot have a criminal record and you must have at least $250,000 in liquid assets to your name.
+Pretty much anyone of good social and economic standing can apply to become a citizen of Vanuatu.
+You cannot have a criminal background and you must have at least $250,000 in liquid assets to your name.